espressif/idf-clion-plugin/README.md

 Start the CLion.

 * Click on Plugins from the side window
 ![clion_setup_1.png](docs%2Freadme_images%2Finstall%2Fclion_setup_1.png)
 <br>
 <br>
 * Next click on the settings wheel on the top and select `Install Plugins from Disk...`
 ![clion_setup_2.png](docs%2Freadme_images%2Finstall%2Fclion_setup_2.png)
 <br>
 <br>
 * From the popup window select the zip you extracted and click Ok
 ![clion_setup_3.png](docs%2Freadme_images%2Finstall%2Fclion_setup_3.png)
 <br>
 <br>
 * After the installation you will be show the plugin installed, but you will have to restart the IDE.
-So click on the Restart IDE button.
+So click on the Restart IDE button
 ![clion_setup_4.png](docs%2Freadme_images%2Fclion_setup_4.png)
 <br>
 <br>